xiaomi7732/DotNetDiagnostics/Readme.md

 ![Vision for the project](./src/../images/IssuesToSolve.png)

-We address the following **pain points**:
+We aim to alleviate the following **pain points**:

-1. You don't need to deliver dotnet diagnostic tool binaries (like dotnet-counters, dotnet-trace, dotnet-gcdump) to the environment.
+1. You no longer need to deliver dotnet diagnostic tool binaries such as dotnet-counters, dotnet-trace, or dotnet-gcdump to your environment..
-   1. There are environment like containers that it is not convenient to get additional binaries;
-   2. There are hosted environment like Azure App Service/WebSite, which is sandboxed, that you can't run .NET tools.
+   1. Some environments, such as containers, make it inconvenient to add additional binaries, while others, like Azure App Service/WebSite, are sandboxed and unable to run .NET tools.
-   3. It's going to be consistent experience for local or remote diagnosing.
+   2. With our solution, you can enjoy a consistent experience whether you are diagnosing issues locally or remotely.

-1. You don't need to export the diagnostic data, `dotnet-counter` output for example, out of the constraint environment.
+2. You no longer need to export diagnostic data, such as `dotnet-counter` output, from a constrained environment.
-    1. By adding proper sinks, you could easily access those files - through Kudu or from Azure Blob Storage ...
+    1. By adding proper sinks, you can easily access these files through Kudu or Azure Blob Storage and so on.
-    2. Your machine/containers might be recycled, data will be persistent externally.
+    2. Your data will persist externally even if your machine or containers are recycled.

-1. Write it once, run it everywhere - local, Azure WebSite, Container, AKS, etc, with unified experience.
+3. With our solution, you can write once and run everywhere, including locally, on Azure WebSite, in containers, or on AKS, with a unified experience.

-_Notes: This repository is open source, but it is NOT a Microsoft/dotnet repository.
-Contributions are welcome!_
+_Please note that while this repository is open source, it is not a Microsoft/dotnet repository.
+We welcome contributions from anyone interested in improving our solution._

-This approach leans more toward developer experience, and a reasonable code instrumentation is required.
-If you are looking for an operational (code-less) approach, check out the official [dotnet-monitor](https://github.com/dotnet/dotnet-monitor) repository.
+Our approach places a stronger emphasis on the developer experience, and thus requires a reasonable amount of code instrumentation.
+If you prefer an operational approach that requires no code changes, we recommend checking out the official [dotnet-monitor](https://github.com/dotnet/dotnet-monitor) repository.

 ## Get Started (dotnet-counters)

-Assuming you have an Azure WebAPI:
+Assuming you have an ASP.NET Core WebAPI project:

 1. Add NuGet packages:
-    1. For example, for `dotnet-counter`, use the following packages:
-        * DotNet.Diagnostics.Counters.WebHooks - to expose an endpoint for enabling/disabling `dotnet-counters`.
+    * **DotNet.Diagnostics.Counters.WebHooks** - to expose an endpoint for enabling/disabling `dotnet-counters`.
-        * DotNet.Diagnostics.Counters.Sinks.LocalFile - to export the data to a local file (and in app service, to public application Logs folder).
+    * **DotNet.Diagnostics.Counters.Sinks.LocalFile** - to export the data to a local file (and in app service, to application logs folder).

-1. Instrument the code to register the proper service and map the end point, for example:
+2. Instrument the code to register the proper service and map the end point, for example:

     ```csharp
     var builder = WebApplication.CreateBuilder(args);